 - You feel constantly overwhelmed by your child ( You felt engulfed by one of your parents, they soaked you with their emotions)

-- Your child may reject you ( Did one of your parents invalidate you or where negative feelings, especially anger not allowed?)
+- Your child may reject you ( Did one of your parents invalidate you or were negative feelings, especially anger not allowed?)

 What you can do to help to regulate the “shouting”

-- If you feel that your child is triggering you more you would like, and is impacting on your relationship, then seek help from someone like me.
+- If you feel that your child is triggering you more you would like, and is impacting your relationship, then seek help.
+This is a positive action to seek change.

-- Bring the feelings into awareness and give it a name ( it’s not the whole of you).
+- Bring the feelings into awareness and give it a name ( it’s not your being but conditioning).
 Moreover, inform your child that you will move away and return when you are calm.
 Discipline is far more effective when we keep shouting and anger out of the relationship.

 - Try not to take it personally, they are responding from their amygdala too and lockdown is strange and scary for all of us.

-- Ask your partner to support you, and stay away from social media.
+- Ask your partner to support you, and stay away from social media and negative news.
 Believe me, there are no perfect parents, there are only real ones!